phax/ddd/README.md

 And finally certain (missing) values can be deduced based on other values (class `DDDValueProviderPerSyntax`).
 The deducible values are currently:
 * Process ID (especially for CII based syntaxes)
-* VESID (for selecting the correct validation rules)
+* VESID (for selecting the correct validation rules) - see https://github.com/phax/ph-diver for details
 * Syntax Version (especially for UBL, where the same namespace URI and local element name is shared)

 # How to use it